opcr-io/opcr-website/blog/2021-09-23-welcome/index.md

 In addition we thought it would be useful to have a container registry that would focus exclusively on policies as a container image type.

-We built `opcr.io` as a container registry for round-tripping policy image containers.
+We built [Open Policy Registry](https://openpolicyregistry.io) as a container registry for round-tripping policy image containers.

 ## Bringing together three CNCF ecosystems